 Are you an entrepreneur or do you want to be an entrepreneur?
 Then you must read this blog.
-Each year thousands of entrepreneurs start new business.
+Each year thousands of entrepreneurs start new businesses.
 These entrepreneurs feel bright and full of hope.
 But within five years more than 50% of startups fail.

 For the entrepreneur, even the best business opportunities will fail if entered for the wrong reasons.
 It’s very important for would-be and current entrepreneurs to seriously rethink their principles.
-Robert H. Schuller said, “Tough time never last but tough people do”.
+Robert H. Schuller said, “Tough times never last but tough people do”.
 If you are an entrepreneur then you have to keep trying to achieve success.

 I want to share with you some myths about entrepreneurship

 Myth#1: entrepreneurs stick to their project

 We all grew up being told that if you want to be successful in your life then never quit.
 But not every successful person follows this unspoken rule.
 If you know that your business is not going to work then you should end that project and start again with a new one.
 But when you are walking toward your success then you should not quit.
 Sometimes ending a project leads toward greater opportunities.
 If you are sure that you are walking towards your success then ‘quit’ is not an option for you.